jarun/nnn/README.md

 Pick the appropriate file for your shell from [`scripts/quitcd`](scripts/quitcd) and add the contents to your shell's rc file.
 You'll need to spawn a new shell for the change to take effect.
 You should start `nnn` as `n` (or modify the function name to something else).
 To change directory on quit press `^G` while exiting.

 As you might notice, `nnn` uses the environment variable `NNN_TMPFILE` to write the last visited directory path.
 You can change it.

+#### vim plugin

+`nnn` can be used as a file picker/chooser within vim.
+The instructions are available in the [nnn-picker.vim](https://github.com/jarun/nnn/blob/master/scripts/vim-plugin/nnn-picker.vim) plugin.

 #### run custom scripts